ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-intro/lambda.md

 }
 ```

-Finally, login to AWS console.
+Finally, log into the AWS console.
 Change the region to us-east-1 (N. Virgina).
-Then, go to Lambda dashboard to see the deployed Lambda function.
+Then, go to the Lambda dashboard to see the deployed Lambda function.
 It will be named *AwsServerlessLambda-dev-hello*:

 ![fig1](figures/01.png)